+To model the IceCube instrument, we must implement the PMT response in simulation.
 The IceCube MC simulation chain assigns a charge to every photoelectron generated at the surface of the photocathode.
-The charge is determined by sampling from a normalized charge distribution probability density function.
-A comparison between describing the charge distribution using the SPE charge templates and the TA0003 distribution follows.
+The charge is determined by sampling from a normalized charge distribution probability density function (PDF).
+A comparison to data between describing the charge distribution PDF using the SPE charge templates and the TA0003 distribution follows.

 Two simulation sets consisting of the same events were processed through the IceCube Monte Carlo simulation chain to the final analysis level of an update to the IC86.2011 sterile neutrino analysis [23].
 Here, the events that pass the cuts are >99.9% upward-going (a trajectory oriented upwards relative to the horizon) secondary muons produced by charged current muon neutrino/antineutrino interactions.
-The muon energy range of this event selection is between approximately 500 GeV and 10 TeV.
+The muon reconstructed energy range of this event selection is between approximately 500 GeV and 10 TeV.